This Essay Sample was written by Handmadewritings team

 Culture is basically defined as the totality of arts and other various manifestations of human intellectual achievements regarded in a collective manner.
 Culture is an idea, a value, a belief any particular civilization holds closely to its roots or foundation at any given period in time.
 It is generalized as a “State of Mind”.

 It is the way we interact with one another, the way we behave and react to our environment and certain other things.
 Culture interprets the manner in which a society perceives abstract entities and by which such a society is perceived.
-It is established as the diverse manifestations resulting from the basic principles, behaviours and ethics of a specific group of individuals.
+It is established as the diverse manifestations resulting from the basic principles, behaviors and ethics of a specific group of individuals.

 To limit the definition of the word “Culture” to the above stated few lines would be doing great injustice to a concept that is a system which encompasses the totality of everything we have come to know today.
 It is a systematic emancipation, which continuously and consistently absorbs and passes back to society, all that is initiated by different religions, beliefs and races, who are in extremely close proximity with one another, giving the cultural concept a new dimension and meaning as time proceeds.

 Culture is an integration of diverse entities, music, family, social norms, fashion, food and attitude.
-It is an existing, vibrant and ever changing activity which completely takes over and absorbs our way of life in any certain period of time.
+It is an existing, vibrant and ever-changing activity which completely takes over and absorbs our way of life in any certain period of time.
 This is what generates the whole visual perception, or picture of the social and psychological fabric of society.

 You can order a similar but unique paper from our custom paper writing service and secure yourself a high grade.
 HandMadeWritings is the top spot to buy research paper, term paper, essay, or even dissertation.